shehzabcodecraft/cloudmc-api-docs-fork/source/includes/gcp/_vpn_tunnels.md

 Optional | &nbsp;
 ------- | -----------
+`name`<br/>*string* | The display name of the VPN tunnel.
+A default name will be created if there isn't one provided.
 `description`<br/>*string* | An optional description.
 `localTrafficSelector`<br/>*string* | Local traffic selector to use when establishing the VPN tunnel with the peer VPN gateway.
 The value should be a CIDR formatted string.